paulstothard/helpful_commands/README.md

 ## Running a program using Docker

-In this example, a Docker container is used to run legacy BLAST.
+In this example a Docker container is used to run legacy BLAST.

 Download the legacy BLAST Docker image: